Logarithmic EW corrections at one-loop: EW Sudakov corrections at one-loop

 The $\widetilde{\phantom{x}}$ in Eq. \eqref{realmassCT} indicates that these self-energies are evaluated in LA as detailed in Appendix~\ref{appendixLA}, together with the replacement \ref{eq:muregshat}.
 In the EW SM Yukawa masses and physical fermion masses are related.
 For the respective counterterms this implies

-The renormalisation of masses in propagators or in couplings with mass dimension yields only mass-suppressed corrections which can be then safely neglected for not mass-suppressed processes in the high-energy limit; therefore, mass CTs contribute only indirectly via Yukawa and gauge coupling CTs.
+The renormalisation of masses in propagators or in couplings with mass dimension, through LA of two-point functions as in Appendix~\ref{appendixLA}, yields only mass-suppressed corrections which can be then safely neglected for not mass-suppressed processes; therefore, mass CTs contribute only indirectly via Yukawa and gauge coupling CTs.
 For these reasons, in our implementation we consistently set all two-point mass CTs to zero and we limit to the renormalisation of EW dimensionless couplings.

 \paragraph{EW coupling counterterms}